-Where an Employee is not entitled to SMP they may be entitled to Maternity Allowance which is payable directly from Jobcentre Plus / DWP.
+Where an employee is not entitled to SMP they may be entitled to Maternity Allowance which is payable directly from Jobcentre Plus / DWP.

-In this instance the Academy will return the MATB1 to the Employee and the payroll provider will provide the Employee with SMP1, which will set out the reason why they do not qualify for SMP.
+In this instance the Trust will return the MATB1 to the employee and payroll will provide the employee with SMP1, which will set out the reason why they do not qualify for SMP.

-An application for maternity allowance may be made by the individual Employee by completing the MA1 form available from: www.gov.uk/maternity-allowance/overview
+An application for maternity allowance may be made by the individual employee by completing the MA1 form available from: www.gov.uk/maternity-allowance/overview